pkrc267/Client-Server-RPC/README.md

 # Client-Server-RPC
 Distributed program for client server message passing involving Remote Procedural Call, using Google Protocol Buffer(Protobuf)

->  This work has been submitted by Dhairya Parikh and Prakhar Yadav towards completion of Assignment 3: Remote Procedure Call of Advance Operating Systems course.
+>  This work has been submitted by Prakhar Yadav towards completion of Assignment 3: Remote Procedure Call, of Advance Operating Systems course.
 >  Make sure to read all the mentioned instructions.

 ##  Files included